Installing Python support in Visual Studio on Windows

-For Visual Studio 2015 and earlier you also need to separately install a Python interpreter of your choice (Python 3.5 and earlier; 3.6 is not supported and will generate the message "Unsupported Python version 3.6").
-For details, see Python environments.
+For Visual Studio 2015 and earlier you also need to separately install a Python interpreter of your choice (Python 3.5 and earlier; 3.6 is not supported and generates the message "Unsupported Python version 3.6").
 The same page also contains instructions for adding an existing Python interpreter to Visual Studio 2017.

 To quickly test Python support after following the installation steps, Open the Python Interactive window by pressing Alt-I and entering

 2+2.
 If you don't see the output of